-A novel and a glossary for teachersOver 30 years as a teacher, counselor, principal of elementary, middle and high schools, as well as six years as superintendent of schools (a CEO position in the jurisdiction in which I worked) – you can see and hear more than a few oddities and considerable humor in student and staff remarks and action.
+A novel and a glossary for teachersIn over 30 years as a teacher, counselor, and principal of an elementary, a middle, and three high schools, (as well as six years as a Superintendent of Schools - a CEO position in the jurisdiction in which I worked) – you can see and hear more than a few oddities and considerable humor in student and staff remarks and action.
 Throughout this career, many people suggested that a manuscript commenting on the quirks and foibles of the teacher workplace would be an enjoyable read.

 So one day, when a teacher issued a seemingly offhand remark that, “No one will ever believe this stuff - someone should write it down,” the impetus for a two-pronged “literary” approach was launched.
 The result was the novel Hepting’s Road: A Novel of Teaching and a humor compilation, Edubabble: A Glossary of Teacher Talk.
 Though they are quite dissimilar, not the least difference being that the former is a novel and the latter a brief compilation of education-oriented humor, they share a common thread – that teachers, for all their perceived shared personality traits and the oddity of a workplace filled with children and adolescents, provide a valuable (if not valued), service to society.
 In many ways teaching is one of the most widely known and yet least understood professions.

-In Hepting’s Road: A Novel of Teaching, thirty something Steve Hepting is attempting to adjust to life in the classroom after a roller coaster ride as a stock broker during the dot-com stock market boom and bust at the turn of the millennium.
+In Hepting’s Road: A Novel of Teaching, thirtysomething Steve Hepting is attempting to adjust to life in the classroom after a roller coaster ride as a stockbroker during the dot-com stock market boom and bust at the turn of the millennium.
 From teaching disadvantaged, jaded teens to affluent elementary school children, and working with principals ranging from a supportive humanist to a data-nut despot, Hepting’s second year in teaching is far from boring.
 Set in 2004, the timeless numbness of the education bureaucracy, the comedic antics of students in the classroom, and the idiosyncratic tendencies of teacher and support staff colleagues ring as true today as they did then.
-The life of a schools comes alive with zest, pathos and humor.
-Given the tortuous career road he has chosen, can Steve ever return to the much more sedate stock broker occupation he once enjoyed?
+The life of a schools comes alive with zest, warmth, and humor.
+Given that teaching has been a tortuous career road, can Steve ever return to the more sedate stockbroker occupation he once enjoyed?

 About the Author